pmav99/espa-bulk-downloader/README.md

-Automatically download all completed espa scenes to your local machine.
-Each scene gets downloaded to a directory named after its respective order in the download directory.
+Automatically downloads all completed espa scenes to your local machine.
+Each scene is downloaded to the --target_directory and organized by order.

 # Installation
 * Tested with python 2.7.
 * Clone this repository: `git clone https://github.com/USGS-EROS/espa-bulk-downloader.git bulk-downloader`